-Charge per NDA in 2018 \$ is \$127,368 for all land excluding the upper catchment located on Property 21.
-The total infrastructure charge for the upper catchment area within property 21 is \$70,732 and this area must provide its own drainage infrastructure.
-The total NDA is 102.58 hectares for all drainage projects and 109.13 hectares for all projects excluding drainage.
-Council's total liability due to external apportionment is \$2.098.403 in 2018 \$.
+Charge per NDA in 2018 \$ is \$127.368 for all land Date: 10/12/2016 in the upper catchment located on Property 21.
+The total infrastructure charge for the upper catchment subsequent drainage review, the land value per neganielle Sirais within property 21 is \$70,732 and this area must developable hectare was updated.
+The Net Developable cil Deprovide its own drainage infrastructure.
+The total NDA is bectares for all drainage projects and 109.13 hectares for all projects excluding drainage.
+Council's total liability due to external apportionment is \$2,098,403 in 2018 \$.